center-for-threat-informed-defense/sightings_ecosystem/docs/top-15-techniques.rst

 Adversaries may transfer tools or other files from a command-and-control system into a compromised environment.
-They can conduct living-of-the-land attacks using native utilities or installers and package managers in Windows, Linux, and macOS systems to download files.
+They can conduct living-of-the-land attacks using native utilities or installers and package managers in Windows, Linux, and MacOS systems to download files.
 Adversaries can also download files through Cloud-based services, such as Dropbox or OneDrive, that sync with the targeted systems.